Is Law Becoming the Next Big Dream After NEET and JEE for Indian Students?

 1. The Rise of Law as a Dream Career

-- Students from Science, Commerce, and Humanities backgrounds are equally choosing law — a clear sign of its growing appeal.
+• Students from Science, Commerce, and Humanities backgrounds are equally choosing law.

 2. What’s Driving the Shift Toward Law?

-a.
-Expanding Career Opportunities: Law graduates today can explore fields far beyond litigation.
+Law graduates today can explore diverse career paths beyond traditional litigation:

 b.
 Higher Pay Packages